visualboyadvance-m/visualboyadvance-m/DEVELOPER-MANUAL.md

 cmake .. -DTAG_RELEASE=TRUE
 ```
 , follow the instructions to edit the `CHANGELOG.md` and then push the release:

+To reiterate, **make sure you edit the `CHANGELOG.md`** to remove any
+non-user-facing changes before you make the release commit.

 ```bash
 git push